Taiga Bean Goose

 50,000 – 70,000 individuals

 Occur in too few numbers to calculate a meaningful trend.
-However, counts show numbers have remained relatively stable in recent decades.
+However, counts show numbers are decreasing at the Yare Valley, whilst at the Slamannan Plateau numbers have remained relatively stable in recent decades.

 Seemingly moderate, but few data are available for birds in Britain

 Musgrove, A.J., G.E.
 Austin, R.D.
 Hearn, C.A.
 Holt, D.A.
 Stroud & S.R.
 Wotton.
 2011.
 Overwinter population estimates of British waterbirds.
 British Birds 104: 364-397.